-- 3.1 Councillors have five main roles:

-- a) community leadership and representation;

-- b) executive decision-making;

-- c) policy development and review;

-- d) overview and scrutiny;

-- e) quasi-judicial and regulatory.

-- 3.2 Taken together these roles enable Councillors to:
+- 3.1 Councillors have five main roles.
+They perform one or more of the following duties (subject to the proviso that there is no overlap between them and those Councillors who perform Cabinet and Scrutiny functions): - a) community leadership and representation; - b) executive decision-making; - c) policy development and review; - d) overview and scrutiny; - e) quasi-judicial and regulatory. - 3.2 Taken together these roles enable Councillors to: - collectively, in meetings of the Council, be the ultimate policy makers and carry out a number of strategic and corporate management functions;

-- a) collectively, in meetings of the Council, be the ultimate policy makers and carry out a number of strategic and corporate management functions; - b) represent the communities of their electoral ward, bring their views into the Council's decision-making process and represent the Council to those communities i.e. become an advocate of, and for, their communities; - respond to constituents' enquiries and representations fairly and impartially, deal with individual casework and otherwise effectively represent the interests of their electoral ward and of individual constituents; - balance the different interests identified within the electoral ward, represent the ward as a whole and act as a point of mediation between the Council and the communities of their ward; - be involved in decision-making in any of the five roles set out above (subject to the proviso that there is no overlap between those Councillors who perform Cabinet and Overview & Scrutiny functions); - f) represent the Council on other bodies; - g) adopt and maintain the highest standards of conduct.
+- represent the communities of their electoral division, bring their views into the Council's decision-making process and represent the Council to those communities - ie become an advocate of, and for, their communities; - respond to constituents' enquiries and representations fairly and impartially, deal with individual casework and otherwise effectively represent the interests of their electoral division and of individual constituents; - balance the different interests identified within the electoral division, represent the division as a whole and act as a point of mediation between the Council and the communities of their division; - be involved in decision-making in any of the five roles set out above; - f) represent the Council on other bodies; - g) adopt and maintain the highest standards of conduct.